 ABOUT ME

 I began my counselling studies in 2018 at the Iron Mill College in Exeter.
-Partway through, I experienced burnout—a culmination of many years of knowing deep down that I needed to make a change.
-While it was a difficult time, it became the turning point that convinced me to focus on what truly mattered to me: helping people on a one-to-one level.
+Partway through, I experienced burnout—a wake-up call that made me reflect on what truly mattered.
+That experience reinforced my commitment to supporting others on a one-to-one level.

 Portrait of Steve Thom